hotosm/hotosm-website/_people/voting-members/nate-smith.md

 - "/users/nate_smith"
 ---

-Nate is the Director of Technology at HOT.
-He helps lead the Tech Working Group and supports all technology-related projects.
+Nate is a product manager and data analyst building software to solve societal challenges.
+Nate has been a long time member of HOT and served as the Director of Technology for HOT from 2017-2019.
+He now leads Map Operations at Gojek.
+He participates in the Tech Working Group.
 Previously as a technical project manager at HOT, he worked on satellite imagery and health related projects.
-He's actively involved in the Technical, Imagery Coordination, Activation, and Fundraising Working Groups.
+He is involved in the Technical, Imagery Coordination, Activation Working Groups.